ooples/pine_script_docs/source/primer/Next_steps.rst

 Understanding scripts
 ---------------------
 If you intend to write Pine scripts of any reasonable complexity, a good comprehension of both the Pine execution model and series is essential in understanding how Pine scripts work.
-If you have never worked with data organized in series before, you will need practice in putting them to work for you.
+If you have never worked with data organized in series before, you will need practice to put them to work for you.
 When you familiarize yourself with Pine’s fundamental concepts, you will discover that by combining the use of series with our built-in functions designed to efficiently process series information, much can be accomplished in very few lines of Pine code.

 Where to go from here?